Introduction (Click here or scroll down for Images)

 There was some conflict between writers and street artists.
 The unfortunate record for quickest destruction of a piece of street art by graffitists goes to Dublin street-artist ADW’s contribution to HTN 2015, which was destroyed by NOTA only hours after completion.
 Where the original piece had said “born to create”, NOTA wrote “born 2 destroy”.
 By contrast, ADW’s contribution to HTN 2016 has remained completely untouched.

-In 2018, quite a few writers – both local and overseas – took part in HTN.
+Recognising the importance of graffiti art, and perhaps as a gesture of solidarity, quite a few writers – both local and overseas – took part in HTN in 2018.
 Here is London writer Real1’s piece in Kent Street.
 On the same street were sprayed pieces by locals ANCO, DOC, VENTS, and StayLo.

 In the reduced 2019 HTN (see the next section for a history of HTN), local writer NOTA – referenced above destroying ADW’s art – took part: